Aqudei/LibraryManagementSystemWithRFID/ReadMe.txt

 TODO LIST

+- messagebox if entering letters in acquisition number
 - messagebox for successfully saving acquisitions
 - error messagebox for saving duplicate acquisitions
-- messagebox if entering letters in call number and acquisition number

 - search books by title in books'listview
 - in Users, search by lastname in listview
 - Acquisition in listview ha managerfid form